sboily/xivo-unified/README.md

 2. virtualenv xivo-unified
 3. source xivo-unified/bin/activate (activate the virtualenv)
 4. pip install -r requirements.txt (install the dependences, go to the root of the sources)
-5. python ./run.py initdb (init the DB)
-6. python ./run.py run (launch the application)
+5. python ./run.py run (launch the application)
-7. python ./runcelery.py worker (lauch the task process)
+6. python ./runcelery.py worker (lauch the task process)

 .. warning:: The DEBUG settings in conf.py need to be true for the moment because we using the reload system from flask in debug mode for the market.